gingerbeardman/gingerbeardman.github.io/_posts/2022-04-07-accessing-yahoo-japan-from-europe.md

 - JS: redirect the page to an alternative website so I can see details of the auction item (such as pages provided by one of the many "buy from japan" websites)

 This means I can keep browsing uninterrupted.

+## Server-level access

+I run a server that does automated searches of Yahoo!
+Japan Auctions, giving me a sort of "Saved Search" mechanism for my own hobbies and interests.
+I now route all accesses to Yahoo!
+Japan websites through a proxy by specifying the proxy URL in my server configuration.

 ## To be continued...